Generic Name: phenylephrine and ketorolac

 Systemic overdosage of phenylephrine may cause a rise in blood pressure.
 It may also cause headache, anxiety, nausea, vomiting, and ventricular arrhythmias.
 Supportive care is recommended.

-Omidria is a sterile aqueous solution concentrate containing the α 1-adrenergic receptor agonist phenylephrine HCl and the nonsteroidal anti-inflammatory ketorolac tromethamine.
+Omidria is a sterile aqueous solution, containing the α1-adrenergic receptor agonist phenylephrine HCl and the nonsteroidal anti-inflammatory ketorolac tromethamine, for addition to ocular irrigating solution.

 The descriptions and structural formulae are: